seanfisk/mastering-eos/manual/remote-access/windows/file-transfer.rst

 .. note::

     Windows uses ``\`` as a path separator by default, while GNU/Linux uses ``/``.
 While Windows is generally forgiving and will accept ``/`` as well, GNU/Linux is not. *Always use* ``/`` *as a path separator when specifying GNU/Linux paths.*

-.. envvar:: Path

-    The Windows search path for executable files.

 .. include:: ../common/sshfs/intro.rst